List of Most Frequently Asked Team lead and Leadership Interview Questions And Answers with Examples:

-Ans) First of all I’ll welcome him into the team and will explain him all the details regarding the new task and will tell him what the job demands from him.
-As a leader will guide him how to proceed with the task.
-I will also convey him that what is the expectation on him and will monitor his work frequently and closely.
+Answer: First of all, I will welcome him into the team and will explain to him all the details regarding the new task and will tell him what the job demands from him.
+A leader will guide him on how to proceed with the task.
+I will also convey to him what is the expectation and will monitor his work frequently and closely.

 Scenario 6) Recently you have been appointed as head of a department.
 Under former HOD’s supervision, the team functioned satisfactorily with his encouragement and support.
 Since you have taken the authority, the team’s performance has come down.

 Q #21) How will you identify their problem and suggest a solution for it?

 Answer: Immediately, I will call for a team meeting and conduct a discussion regarding the team’s low performance and will suggest the possible solutions to overcome those difficulties.
 I will also support their efforts to indicate any corrective actions.
 At last, will ask for any inputs and suggestion from the team.

 Here are a few tips to empower your subordinates as a leader:

 - Should encourage your subordinates when they do not expect it and when they are not asking for it.

 - An individual who tries and fails in any job can be complimented for having the courage to try.